-Chipotle Mexican Grill is at it again with their “Food With Integrity” campaigns.
-This time, they’ve spent $1 million on a four-part series of :30 videos on Hulu titled “Farmed and Dangerous”.
+Chipotle Mexican Grill is at it again with its “Food With Integrity” campaigns.
+This time, they’ve spent $1 million on a four-part series of 30-second videos on Hulu titled “Farmed and Dangerous”.
 This is a good opportunity the agriculture community needs to take advantage of.
 Be there to share your experiences and talk about the issues that arise in the video series.
 Don’t use this opportunity to lash out or be defensive toward others.
+This was originally published on CNN Eatocracy on February 17, 2014.
+Click here to see all of my CNN articles.

 “No one has ever made himself great by showing how small someone else is.”Irwin Himmel